 The internet has created the possibilities for people to communicate globally, which would have otherwise not been possible.
-Growth in technology and the advent of the internet provides endless opportunities for communication among people with disabilities.
+Growth in technology and the advent of the internet provides endless opportunities for communication among persons with disabilities.
 For example, individuals with hearing loss disability can communicate through emails, text messages, or other social media platforms through writing.
 Also, with specialized technology, some apps such as Instagram have on-screen text and commands read aloud to enable the users to use the services without being dependent on sight, which is advantageous to people with vision loss.
-People with disabilities can engage in virtual meetings, which would have otherwise not been possible without the internet.
-The internet enables people with disabilities to communicate effectively using communication gadgets that meet their needs.
+Persons with disabilities can engage in virtual meetings, which would have otherwise not been possible without the internet.
+The internet enables persons with disabilities to communicate effectively using communication gadgets that meet their needs.
 For instance, hearing loss people can have their gadgets translate the speech to text, while those with vision loss can have all the information translated into audio.
-People with physical disabilities, on the other hand, can sit in the comfort of their homes as they follow through the meeting proceedings.
+Persons with physical disabilities, on the other hand, can sit in the comfort of their homes as they follow through the meeting proceedings.

 3. Increased chances of employment